About lisalam

 5. FAH reserves the right to amend the Terms and Conditions and may withdraw or discontinue the Lucky Draw without prior notice.
 All matters and disputes will be subject to the final decision of FAH.

-【FAH】Join the UM Language and Culture Day and win AirPods!
+【FAH】Join the UM Language and Culture Day and win AirPods and a Marshall Speaker!

 1.多國傳統文化匯演開幕式